-This revised Strategic Framework is also available as a downloadable PDF.
+This Strategic Framework is also available as a downloadable PDF.

-The UTM Strategic Framework promotes the campus’s work in five priority areas, which come together around a central commitment to honesty, transparency, and the building of trusting and reciprocal relationships.
-Arranged in a circle to suggest their non-hierarchical unity, these priorities express UTM’s intention to foster student success; empower research discovery and impact; encourage collaboration and belonging; build efficient and sustainable operations; and embrace our place, locally, globally, and institutionally across U of T.
+UTM’s Strategic Framework aims to strengthen this trust with work in five priority areas.
+Arranged in a circle to suggest their non-hierarchical unity, these priorities name our intention to foster student success and empower research discovery and impact; to encourage collaboration and belonging, and build efficient and sustainable operations; and to embrace our place, locally, globally, and institutionally across U of T.

-These actions revolve around a focus on truth, openness and reciprocity, which is central to everything we do.
-This priority applies first to UTM’s relations with Indigenous people and communities.
-UTM must strive to answer calls for truth and reconciliation and to become a more deserving home for Indigenous students, faculty, librarians, staff and partners.
-To do so, we will seek and speak the truth; to remain transparent and accountable; and to be good kin to one another.
-Through honesty and kindness, we will begin to fulfill the responsibilities entailed by the privilege of learning and working on the traditional lands of the Wendat and Seneca and the territory of the Mississaugas of the Credit, next to Missinihe, the trusting creek.
+These actions revolve around a central focus on truth, openness, and reciprocity.
+It applies, first, to UTM’s relations with Indigenous peoples and communities as we strive to answer calls for truth and reconciliation and to become a more deserving home for Indigenous students, faculty, librarians, staff, and partners.
+That means we need to seek and speak the truth; to remain transparent and accountable; and to be good kin to each other, especially as we earn the privilege of working and learning on the traditional lands of the Wendat, Seneca, and Mississaugas of the Credit First Nation.